Death O’ Lantern 1986 Review

 Review by Luisito Joaquín González

 It’s a shame that there aren’t more filmmakers like Chris Seaver about.
 He has been producing budget features for about twenty years and his filmography is packed with titles that the majority of a SLASH above readers might adore.
 I was first introduced to his recent work by accidentally stumbling across the Warlock Video website whilst researching a Steve Lathshaw horror flick of a similar title to this one.
 The name Chris Seaver was not new to me, because I remembered that he had been the director of an old VHS on the Low Budget Productions label from ’94 called, Friday the 13th ‘Halloween Night’ .
-It was a fan film in every sense of the word, which pitched Michael Myers against Jason Voorhees at a Halloween party.
+It was a fan film in every sense of the word that pitched Michael Myers against Jason Voorhees at a Halloween party.
 Despite being a very obvious back garden development, I never forgot about it because it was immensely gory and extremely fun.
 In fact, I’m somewhat surprised that it has never made it on to a shiny disc.
 Perhaps that’s something that could happen as an Extra or Easter Egg in the near future?

-Over the years, Seaver and his buddies over at Warlock Video have continued to secure funding so that they can develop DTV chillers and they have built a solid reputation in cult circles.
+Over the years, Seaver and his buddies over at Warlock Video have continued to secure funding so that they can develop DTV chillers and have built a solid reputation in cult circles.
 They recently came up with the idea of letting their fans financially contribute towards their projects and receive the benefit of an executive producer credit or something similar, which is great for the horror community and really takes the genre to its grassroots.
 I was hoping that whilst browsing through his extensive online catalogue I would discover at least one or two slashers.
-With all of his films being tributes to the SOVs of the eighties, I knew that there had to be an entry laying around there somewhere.
+With all of his films being tributes to the SOVs of the eighties, I knew that there had to be an entry amongst them somewhere.

 At 42 minutes, Death-O-Lantern is more of a semi-short than an all out extravaganza, but it’s extremely affordable to pick up so I was keen to give it a shot.
 It tells the tale of a small town in 1986 where the talk on the kids’ lips is still heavy metal, Freddy Krueger and Jason Voorhees.
 Four such youngsters are forced to face their own horror story when the urban legend of Stingy Jack, a child murderer who was killed in the 1800s, comes alive to haunt them a few days before Halloween night.
 Before long, they are battling to survive against a vicious maniac that needs to butcher six teenage souls in order to return for good…